crazerly/lan-messenger/README.md

 ## How it works
 The app has a simple structure between the server, client and database.
 Most functions follow a three-step process:
-1. **Client Action**: A user performs an action (e.g. updating their status or sending a message).
+1. A user performs an action (e.g. updating their status or sending a message).
-2. **Database Update**: The server updates the corresponding data in the database (e.g. changes the user's status in the users table).
+2. The server updates the corresponding data in the database (e.g. changes the user's status in the 'users' table).
-3. **Server Broadcast**: The server broadcasts the update to all the connected clients.
+3. The server broadcasts the update to all the connected clients.

 ## Examples
 ![](https://github.com/crazerly/lan-messenger/blob/main/imgs/contact_chat.png?raw=true)